drand/website/docs/developer/clients.md

 # Client libraries

 Client libraries enable easy access to drand randomness in specific programming languages.
-They also provide piece of mind by _verifying_ randomness rounds and add additional features like failover, racing, aggregation, and caching.
+They also provide peace of mind by _verifying_ randomness rounds and add additional features like failover, racing, aggregation, and caching.

 Drand randomness is available over [HTTP](/developer/http-api/), [libp2p PubSub](/developer/gossipsub/) and gRPC.